Labadee: Etymology

-The location is named after the Marquis de La Badie, a Frenchman who first settled the area in the 17th century.
+The location is named after Marquis de La Badie, a Frenchman who first settled the area in the 17th century.
 The peninsula and a village were named Labadie.
 The cruise company spells the name "Labadee" to make it easier for American English-speakers to pronounce.

 History

+In the 18th century, the bay was known as Port François, with the peninsula (Point Labadie) known as Point de Port François.
+It was not to be confused with Cap Français, then the name of todays Cap-Haitien, on the other side of the Labadie Forest.

-In the 1990s it was variously reported that many cruise ship guests who disembarked at the location were apparently unaware that they were in Haiti - at least in part due to the fact that the cruise company seemed to have a policy of referring only to Hispaniola, not that they were in Haiti.
+Labadee is a 260-acre private resort that was leased to Royal Caribbean Cruises in 1986.
+In the 1990s, it was variously reported that many cruise ship guests who disembarked at the location were unaware that they were in Haiti - at least in part because the cruise company seemed to have a policy of referring only to Hispaniola, not that they were in Haiti.
+The area's separation from the rest of Haiti has also been criticized as presenting an "island fantasy" excluding Haitians and their culture with little benefit in return, despite the visitor fee that the Haitian government receives.

 In November 2001, a crew member from the cruise line Royal Caribbean was attacked on Labadee in an apparent robbery.
 The assailants were arrested by Haitian police.

 In February 2004, during the 2004 Haitian coup d'état, Royal Caribbean temporarily suspended use of the stop due to the political unrest in the country.

-In 2009, Royal Caribbean made US$55 million improvements to the facilities, including upgrading port facilities to allow docking of their largest cruise ships.
+In 2009, Royal Caribbean made US$55 million in improvements to the facilities, including upgrading port facilities to allow the docking of their largest cruise ships.

 In January 2010, just after the 2010 Haiti earthquake, Royal Caribbean announced its intention to continue cruise stopovers at the port and use cruise ships to ferry relief supplies and personnel.
 In addition, it would donate US$1 million to fund relief efforts in Haiti.

 In January 2016, Haitians in boats protesting against the Haitian government blocked the port.
 Royal Caribbean's Freedom of the Seas cancelled their port stop on January 19 as a result.

+On March 14, 2024, Royal Caribbean suspended cruise calls to Labadee due to widespread gang violence and political upheaval in Haiti.
+The company resumed port calls in October.

+In September 2025, Royal Caribbean suspended cruise calls to Labadee indefinetly due to widespread violence and travel advisories in Haiti.